 What to see & do on Rangitoto Island

 Whether you’re visiting solo, as a couple, or with a family, there are plenty of fun activities & things to do on Rangitoto Island on a day trip.

 Rangitoto Summit Track

-On the way up, there’s also an opportunity for quick detour to the island’s lava caves & tunnels.
+On the way up, there’s also an opportunity for a quick detour to the island’s lava caves & tunnels.
 Don’t forget to pack a flashlight if you’d like to take a peek inside!

-Islington Bay Wharf at the end of the trail offers some limited facilities including washrooms and a picnic area.
-From here, you can continue east over the small causeway to explore history with the WWII-era bunkers, tunnels, and gun emplacements of Motutapu Island, head north towards Boulder Bay, or return to the wharf for your ferry ride home.
+From Islington Bay Wharf, there are a few options.
+You can continue east to Motupapu Island.
+The island is accessible via the small causeway.
+It’s a great place to explore history with its WWII-era bunkers, tunnels, and gun emplacements.
+You can also head north towards Boulder Bay or return to the wharf for your ferry ride home.

 Hiking the Coastal Track should take approximately two and half hours each way.